d4n1elchen/d4n1elchen.github.io/source/_posts/ROS-melodic-on-Raspbian-Buster.md

 ## Conclusion
 It's a bit tedious installing ROS and managing pakcage on RPi and the build time is long.
 So I wrote this post for memo and future reference.

-Next post I'll talk about how to create a publisher node on RPi and setup the multi-machine environment.
+Next post I'll talk about how to setup the multi-machine environment and then create a publisher node on RPi.